Historic Turning Points in Asian Relations

 Although this was a positive step for the two nations, aspects of the previously tense relationship remain.
 The South China Morning Post wrote, “Pundits believe that although hardly any breakthroughs were reached on contentious bilateral issues, Abe’s Beijing trip was still of symbolic significance for both China-Japan ties and international politics in the Trump era.”

 On October 28, Modi met Abe in Japan during the two nations’ 13th annual summit.
-The only other nation that India holds these annual summits with is Russia.
+The only other nation that India holds annual summits with is Russia.

-A key point of discussion for Abe and Modi during this meeting was defense cooperation, following the October 7–15 Japan-India Maritime Exercise.
+A key point of discussion for Abe and Modi at this meeting was defense cooperation, following the October 7–15 Japan-India Maritime Exercise.
 The two leaders agreed to foster closer naval cooperation and begin formal negotiations on the Acquisition and Cross-Servicing Agreement, which authorizes Japanese and Indian forces to obtain logistical support from each other’s naval and military bases.
 These bases include Japan’s base in Djibouti and India’s island bases in the Indian Ocean.

 At the end of the summit, Abe said, “Relations between Japan and India have the biggest potential in the world ….
 A strong Japan benefits India, and a strong India benefits Japan.”
 Modi said, “I believe until and unless India and Japan have strong relations, Asia can never develop.”

-Many analysts note that this relationship is built on striving to balance China’s rising power.
+Many analysts note that this relationship is built on striving to counterbalance China’s rising power.
 The Diplomat wrote, “The meeting between Modi and Abe marks a progression in diplomatic relations between the two countries.
 Their engagement on a range of global and regional issues, including maritime cooperation in the Indo-Pacific region, could provide a counterpoint to Chinese dominance in the region.”

 Unlike its relationship with China, Japan’s relationship with India has been steady for many years.
 Many observers see the warmth between Japan and India as an indication of the two nations pulling together to counter China’s rise.
 However, Abe’s recent meeting with Xi and the multiple meetings Modi has had with the Chinese president also signal a softening of these two nations’ stances toward China and each other.